covcom/304CEM/2017/04 Writing Robust Code.md

 ### 5.1 Test Your Knowledge

 1. Your challenge is to complete the documentation for the `shopping.js` module.
 You should use the `getItem()` documentation as a guide.
-2. The _Linter_ tool (see section 1) will help you identify where you need to add additional JSDoc comments.
+    - Make sure you add the JSDoc documentation block and also add comments to explain the code.
-3. To check your results, run the documentation tool and reload the documentation web page.
+2. To check your results, run the documentation tool and reload the documentation web page.
-4. Carefully read through the generated documentation to ensure it is both complete and makes sense.
+3. Carefully read through the generated documentation to ensure it is both complete and makes sense.

 ## 6 Creating Packages